billythehippo/VBANReceptor.vst3/README.md

 The SCAN function on our VBAN Emitters (VBANReceptor.vst3) is coming soon.

+This is a stereo plugin version.
+If stream has more than 2 channels, plugin will take 2 firsts.
+If stream is mono you will hear it on plugin left channel.

 Let's test it together!

 To build it on Linux just clone this repo, go to Builds/LinuxMakeFile, open terminal there and type "make" It will be places to ~/vst3, just move it to directory what you want (if you want).